prashantchari/web.who/README.md

 - No need to store and track phone number / challenge codes at the service.
 - Simple intuitive way to get a phone number validated within the context of a single request to the service.

+## Privacy

+- We do not store any information related to phone numbers beyond the time taken for the request to be verified/expire.

 ## Interested ?

 Reach out at support[at]afila.fyi

+&copy; Afila | 2024